 In the event a team defaults, the following steps will be taken:

-- The team will be removed from the schedule for the remainder of the posted schedule for that league until such time as they pay the required default compensation of which approximately half goes towards their scheduled opponent and the remainder is held as a bond which is refunded at the end of the season should the offending team not default a second time.
+- The team will be removed from the schedule for the remainder of the posted schedule for that league until such time as they pay the required default compensation from which their scheduled opponent is compensated for their missed game and the remainder is held as a bond which is refunded at the end of the season should the offending team not default a second time.

 - In the event that a team does not pay the required default compensation they will be removed from the league without compensation.